Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 The “I Strengthen My Nation” media campaign, featuring Twilight Saga actor Chaske Spencer, encourages Native communities to address teen and young adult substance abuse by empowering Native youth to resist drugs and alcohol and by motivating parents to talk openly with their children.
 The campaign was created by the Northwest Portland Area Indian Health Board (NPAIHB) and Tribes.

 Also from the NPAIHB, posters, brochures, and a fact sheet are available from the “Stand Up, Stand Strong” campaign against bullying.
 The IHS created the public service announcement on bullying prevention in partnership with the Indian Health Board of Nevada Youth Advisory Council and the National Museum of the American Indian in Washington, D.C.
 The PSA stresses that bullying is not Native, and doesn’t honor Native people’s traditions or culture.

 The NPAIHB created posters and a fact sheet to address suicide in Indian country with their “Community is the Healer that Breaks the Silence” suicide prevention campaign.

 Domestic Violence Prevention

 To increase awareness and combat all forms of domestic violence, including intimate partner violence, child maltreatment, and elder abuse, the NPAIHB launched posters and tip sheets with their "What is Done to One is Felt by All" family violence prevention campaign.

 To prevent and combat sexual assault, the NPAIHB has created posters, a brochure and a tip card as part of the "My Mind, Body and Spirit are Sacred" campaign.

-Most of the campaign materials shown here are available as paper copies to order free of charge by emailing requests to email@example.com.
-Additional materials may also be viewed or downloaded from the NPAIHB's Prevention and Media Resources page.
+Most of the campaign materials shown here are available as paper copies to order free of charge by emailing requests to firstname.lastname@example.org.
+Additional materials may also be downloaded from NPAIHB's Social Marketing Campaigns page.